75th Flying Training Wing (U.S. Army Air Forces)

 The 75th Flying Training Wing was a flying training wing of the United States Army Air Forces.
 At the time, a wing controlled several multi-squadron groups.
-It was last assigned to the Army Air Forces Flying Training Command, and was disbanded on 15 June 1946 at Buckingham Army Airfield, Florida.
+It was last assigned to the Army Air Forces Flying Training Command, and was disbanded on 15 June 1946 at Buckingham Army Air Field, Florida.

-There is no lineage between the United States Air Force 75th Air Base Wing, established on 5 February 1942 as the 75th Observation Group at Ellington Field, Texas and this organization.

 History

-The wing was a World War II Command and Control organization, initially part of Eastern Flying Training Command.
+The wing was a World War II command and control organization, initially part of Eastern Flying Training Command.
 The mission of the wing was to train aerial gunners.
-Fixed gunnery training for air cadet pilots was carried out at Eglin Army Airfield, while flexible gunnery training for enlisted gunners was carried out both at Tyndall Army Airfield in northern Florida and Buckingham Army Airfield in Southwest Florida.
+Fixed gunnery training for air cadet pilots was carried out at Eglin Field, while flexible gunnery training for enlisted gunners was carried out both at Tyndall Field in northern Florida and Buckingham Army Air Field in Southwest Florida.
 As the men graduated from flexible gunnery school, they were assigned to combat crews either forming in the United States or as replacements to overseas combat units.
+The school at Buckingham was the central school for training instructors for flexible gunnery until June 1944, when it moved to Laredo Army Air Field.
+Buckingham was also home to a psychological research detachment that studied psychological problems unique to aerial gunners and determined criteria for selection and training of gunners.

 As training requirements changed during the war, schools were activated and inactivated or transferred to meet those requirements.